rjsears/chia_plot_manager/README.md

 Beginning with V0.9, the software now supports multiple Harvesters/NASs across the board, both from a reporting standpoint and also from the plotter standpoint.
 When configured in a multi-harvester mode, the plotter will query each Harvester to find out which one has the most space and send the plot to that Harvester.
 I have added in network checks and if a Harvester that you have configured fails the check, yu will get an immediate notification.
 If you are running the farm report, it will notify you on the report.

+Beginning in V0.94, we now fully support portable plot management as well as old style plot replacement with portable pool plots.
+By replacing your old plots one-at-a-time, you maximize the number of plots you are farming at all times.
+Also has a feature to fill all of your empty drive space first with your new pool plots before starting to replace your old plots.
+Includes a low water mark to help manage the process.

 <b>On the Plotter side (via cron):</b>
 <ul>